rapheki/pokedex-app/README.md

 # PokedexApp

 Display all the 721 Pokemons in a table.
 Clicking on a Pokemon gives additional details.
+You can sort by id/ename/type, filter by type, and search by ename.
+Some skills info in bonus.

 ## Run the app